Fri: 10 am - 6 pm

 A. The Library's Internet Access Policy complies with Section 9-7-215 Internet and online access policy required, and Section 9-7-216 Process and content standards for policy UCA, as well as reporting procedures established by Utah Administrative Rule R458-2.

-B. The Library has in place a policy of Internet safety for minors, including the operation of a technology protection measure, hereafter called "filtering software", on any publicly accessible computer with Internet access that protects against access to visual depictions that are child pornography, materials harmful to minors, or obscene.
+B. The Library has in place a policy of Internet safety for minors, including the operation of a technology protection measure, hereafter called “filtering software,” on any publicly accessible computer with Internet access that protects against access to visual depictions that are child pornography, materials harmful to minors, or obscene.
+The Library has in place a filter for wireless online access.
 The filtering software will be enforced to provide Internet safety during any use of a computer by a minor.

 C. Library policy restricts access to Internet sites that contain visual depictions that are child pornography, harmful to minors or obscene, and may also limit Internet access or otherwise protect against materials other than the materials specified in Utah statute.
 Filtering software will provide Internet safety for all library computers connected to the Internet.
 However, an authorized library representative may disable a technology protection measure at the request of an adult patron to enable Internet access for research or other lawful purposes.